A research internship is where you will work on a paid or unpaid research project with an industry partner.

 Some of the ways you can find an internship opportunity include:

-Self sourced: Your supervisors may have ideas on a suitable industry partners to work with that may complement your research.
-Alternatively, you can contact an organisation directly and follow our step-by-step guide.
+- Self sourced: Your supervisors may have ideas on a suitable industry partner to work with that may complement your research.
+Alternatively, once you have obtained supervisory support, you can contact an organisation directly and follow our step-by-step guide [208kB].

 Biodesign Australia (iPrep) is an industry and PhD Research Engagement Program that provides PhD students the opportunity to gain industry experience while using skills gained in their PhD to solve an industry problem.
 The program provides you with new opportunities to network, build professional networks and enhance employability skills.